 The best hotels in Zagreb

-A true five-star on any scale, the Sheraton has 306 rooms, all with marble bathrooms, well lit and expansive living spaces, handsome wooden nightstands and desks, and high-speed internet connections.
+A true five-star on any scale, the Sheraton Zagreb Hotel has 306 rooms, all with marble bathrooms, well lit and expansive living spaces, handsome wooden nightstands and desks, and high-speed internet connections.
 All in all, like a polished version of home – with turndown service.
 The lobby flows from the café bar across to the restaurant under cascading glass chandeliers and leather armchairs.
-There are 17 conferences rooms, a fitness facility, spa and indoor pool.
+There are 13 conferences rooms, a fitness facility, spa and indoor pool.
 When you factor in the location, service and level of pampering, it really is quite good value for money.
 Make sure you ask about weekend specials when prices can drop down.
+Newly fashionable, this attractive, Habsburg-era city is just the right size for a long weekend.
+It combines a Mediterranean lifestyle – think al fresco cafes and street markets – with a healthy dollop of Balkan attitude and hedonism at night.
+Cutting-edge modern art, wonderful boutique shopping and sightseeing opportunities aplenty complete the winning mix, while its gridded layout and concentrated city centre mean it's not overwhelming.
+This review is sponsored by The Sheraton Zagreb Hotel, Croatia Full of Life and Zagreb Tourist Board.

 Rising serenely above Radnička cesta, Zagreb's developing commercial and financial district, the sleek bronze block of the DoubleTree was the major hotel opening of 2011 and brings a new dimension of contemporary design and comfort to Zagreb's upper-bracket accommodation.
 All rooms feature a svelte mixture of charcoal, chocolate and ochre surfaces and fabrics; big windows provide both plenty of light and a a sense of outside bustle.
 Desks and luggage space are well provided for, even in the smaller 'standard' doubles.
 Wifi, and media hubs that allow you to play your gadgets through the hotel TVs and speakers, are standard throughout.
 Importantly, every room has a bathtub.
 Another major plus is the top-floor gym and spa centre, with a small pool on one level and a large exercise area just above it, big wall-to-ceiling windows offering breathtaking panoramas of the city as you pedal way or pump iron.
 Down on the ground floor, the the hotel bar and the Oxbo restaurant share a relaxing open-plan social space.